Heterodyne: Optical heterodyning

 caused by microphonics or vibrations of the optical components or object.

 Mathematical principle

 Heterodyning is based on the trigonometric identity:

-The product on the left hand side represents the multiplication ("mixing") of a sine wave with another sine wave.
-The right hand side shows that the resulting signal is the difference of two sinusoidal terms, one at the sum of the two original frequencies, and one at the difference, which can be considered to be separate signals.
+The product on the left hand side represents the multiplication ("mixing") of a sine wave with another sine wave (both produced by cosine functions).
+The right hand side shows that the resulting signal is the sum of two sinusoidal terms, one at the sum of the two original frequencies, and one at the difference, which can be dealt with separately, since their (large) frequency difference makes it easy to cleanly filter out one signal's frequency, while leaving the other signal unchanged.